dowjones/tokendito/tests/README.rst

 config file, arguments, and environment variables (mix and match) are supported.
 The syntax is the same as for ``tokendito``.

-If all of username, password, mfa method, app url, and role ARN are passed to ``py.test``, then two other tests are kicked off.
+If all of username, password, mfa, tile url, and role ARN are passed to ``py.test``, then two other tests are kicked off.
 The first will execute ``tokendito`` and try to obtain STS tokens the same way that a normal user would.
 The second will run ``sts get-caller-identity`` and validate the credentials.